 You can buy dry-farmed wines from the Dry Farm Wines company online by going to their website.
 They are the largest natural wine seller in the world.
 Their products are high-quality with great taste and also suitable for low carb, ketogenic, Paleo, and low-sugar and diabetic diets.

-You can also search around your local area and see if any stores carry dry farmed wine, but we couldn’t find many at the time of this writing.
+You can also search around your local wine shop and see if any stores carry dry farmed sugar free wine, but we couldn’t find many at the time of this writing.

-Keep in mind that not all dry farmed wines test for sugar and carb content like the Dry Farm Wine company does.
+Keep in mind that not all dry farmed wines test for sugar and carb content like the Dry Farm Wines company does.

-We don’t recommend buying wine unless you know how many carbs are in it.
+We don’t recommend buying ‘keto wine’ unless you know how many carbs are in it.
 Many wines don’t disclose this information, so it’s best to stick with a company that does.